How do I cite audio sources in Chicago Style (Songs, Albums, Podcasts, etc.)?

 Footnotes:

-- Host First Name Host Last Name, “Title of Podcast Episode,” Episode Date, in Podcast Title, podcast, Time Stamp, URL or Method of audio (italicize an app title).
+- Host First Name Host Last Name, hosts, Podcast Title, podcast, “Title of Podcast Episode,” released Episode Date, URL or Method of audio (italicize an app title).

-- Jason Kelce and Travis Kelce, “The Sexiest Batman Alive, The Guy on the Chiefs and a Kelce Duet,” November 15, 2023, in New Heights, podcast, 43:42, Podcasts app.
+- Jason Kelce and Travis Kelce, hosts, New Heights, podcast, “The Sexiest Batman Alive, The Guy on the Chiefs and a Kelce Duet,” released November 15, 2023, Podcasts app.

 - “The Sexiest Batman Alive,” Kelce and Kelce.